zxhuang97/Official-implementation-StyleMixer/README.md

 sh checkpoint/download_models.sh
 ~~~

+If you can not download pretrained StyleMixer with aforementioned script, try manually with this link [[Models](https://drive.google.com/drive/folders/1kHhw-sJHuMgaJNotTD9Wxm37epmcbcxD?usp=sharing)]

 ### Testing
 You can find 10 pairs of images in folder *input*.
 5 for multi-style transfer and 5 for single-style transfer.
 To run the predefined samples, please use the following command, with task being s1 ... s5 or m1 ... m5.
 ~~~